 The isolation of the DT 770 Pro is also a great factor of the headphone.
 It is not quite like IEMs, but they do a good job of keeping out noise and keeping music inside.
 The DT 770 is hardly a recommended headphone for portable use.
 However, if you are looking for isolation without portability, we would recommend this headphone.

 Before going into the sound, it is important to note that a headphone amplifier is required to run the DT 770 Pro and get the best sound.
 A good desktop amplifier or amplified sound card with plenty of power is good.

 Overall, the sound of the Beyerdynamic DT 770 Pro is not flat.
 The bass and the treble are slightly more prominent, and the midrange is a little recessed.
 The bass is very decent, deeply extended, and well-controlled. it does not at any point get muddy, boomy, or sound like it interfering with the rest of the frequency response.
 The midrange is a little recessed but has a lovely separation of instruments.
 The treble is soft yet clear with treble details.
-If you want soundstage from open headphones, these are good.
+If you want soundstage from closed headphones, these are good.
 It is wide and has amazing instrument separation.